All times are Central Standard Time.

 Addressing Basic Needs: Legal and Policy Barriers and Opportunities

 The impacts of climate change can be felt in all facets of life and actions to promote environmental justice must acknowledge the racial and economic disparities among communities bearing disproportionate environmental costs.
 This session will include a discussion of the impact of historical racism on environmental hazards and how climate initiatives can better address these inequities.

 • Karri B Atwood, Director of Legal Services, Virginia Department of Health

-• Helga Garza, Executive Director, Agri-Cultural Cooperative Network
+• Helga Garza, Executive Director, Agri-Cultura Cooperative Network

 • Katrina Morrison, Director of Policy, Advocacy, & Outreach, The Foundation for Black Women’s Wellness

 |10:30am – 10:45am||Break|

 Local Health Department Tools and Implementation for Equity and Climate Justice

 Increasingly, local health departments are finding ways to address the climate impacts felt within their communities through a public health and equity lens.
 Local health departments vary in terms of available tools and resources to dedicate to climate justice, but they can play a key role in promoting local climate resilience through community-centered policy solutions.
 This large group session will include a discussion of the strategies and progress made by local health departments in different stages of equity and climate justice initiatives.